daveonhols/qmx/README.md

 Note that we can also run client.q in "slow" mode which does a simple sleep in the worker query, to simulate long running queries.
 In this case we see consistent high performance for the "fast" client.
 This points to the bottleneck being in the gateway rather than the workers.
 If we use top to view cpu usage of the system when the "big" and "fast" clients are querying together, we can see the gateway cpu usage goes up to 100% (but not higher) for prolonged periods.

+The reason for the "fast" client being slowed down intermittently is the single threaded nature of Kdb.
+The serialisation of the "big" result set in the gateway itself, blocks all client queries while it is ongoing, hence the "fast" client is stalled.

 ### The Solution ###

-For now we run the gateway as a standalone executable.
-As mentioned above, this is an alpha version so it can't be configured etc.  It listens on a port (just as a regular Q process with -p xxxx would) and forwards queries to a free back end worker, blocking if none are free, in a manner very similar to the -30! gateway.
+With this gateway implementation running instead of the Q implementation, we can compare the behaviour.
+It listens on a port (just as a regular Q process with -p xxxx would) and forwards queries to a free back end worker, blocking if none are free, in a manner very similar to the -30! gateway.
 Again we can run the "big" and "fast" query clients, but this time, we find that the fast client does not get intermittently blocked.

 ```
 "fast got :: 1 rows in dur :: 0D00:00:00.000395000"